Shepherd Meadows and Sandhurst Memorial Park are neighbouring sites in the south of the town on the River Blackwater.

 - jointly hold a prestigious Green Flag Award - the national excellence standard for parks management

-- Shepherd Meadows and parts of the Memorial Park have high nature conservation value and are part of the Blackwater Valley Site of Special Scientific Interest (SSSI)
+- the Meadows and areas of the Park are part of the Blackwater Valley Site of Special Scientific Interest and have a high nature conservation value

 - a network of tarmac, hoggin and mown pathways allow good access throughout the sites